KevinTieu9/Python-Experience/README.md

 # Python Experience

-This directory will have much of my Python learning experience into it.
+This directory will have much of my Python learning experience put into it.
 Everything from my early coding to bigger projects